sendgrid/docs/content/docs/ui/sending-email/email-testing.md

 ## Running an Email Test

-Email testing is available for both Marketing Campaigns and emails utilizing Dynamic Templates.
+Email testing is available for both Marketing Campaigns and emails within API plans ultilizing Dynamic Templates.

 *To test an email:*